FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 size dependent scatter, were recorded every 5 minutes over least 8 to 14 days, depending on the duration of the lag phase, if any.

-PAR of 180, 90 or 30 µmol photons m^-2^ s^-1^, and spectral wavebands
+Peak PAR of 180, 90 or 30 µmol photons m^-2^ s^-1^, and spectral wavebands
 (white LED full spectrum, 660 nm (red light), and 450 nm (blue light)) were chosen to approximate light levels and spectral colours spanning the vertical ocean water column, from near-surface to the lower euphotic